 Building the tunnels and stations

-A range of construction techniques will be used to build the Metro Tunnel, with an emphasis on reducing impacts to local residents and business.
+Various construction techniques are being used to build the Metro Tunnel, with an emphasis on reducing impacts to local residents and businesses.

-Learn more about the massive machines digging the Metro Tunnel.
+Learn more about the massive machines that have dug the 9km twin tunnels.

-Our roadheaders will work together deep underground to mine the station caverns for our State Library and Town Hall stations.
+Our roadheaders are working deep underground to mine the station caverns for our State Library and Town Hall stations.

-Learn more about the construction methodology used to build the new Arden, Parkville and Anzac stations.
+Learn more about the construction methodology being used to build the new Arden, Parkville and Anzac stations.

-Temporary acoustic sheds will be built to enclose construction sites while the new Metro Tunnel stations are built.
+Temporary acoustic sheds have been built to enclose construction sites while the new Metro Tunnel stations are built.